 In Ancient Egypt, Osiris was the “god of the underworld and resurrection.”
 A bronze statue of Osiris was found, which depicts him bearing his crown to wield his power.
 The eyes of the figure are gold-plated.
 This artifact is proof that the temple in Heracleion celebrated an ancient Egyptian festival called the Mysteries of Osiris.

-Heracleion is a treasure trove for archeologists and an incredible discovery that must be made known to the rest of the world.
-Team members followed strict protocols in documenting and measuring anything that they found to the last decimal.
-One photo of the excavations show a team member taking exact dimensions of a statue.
-For archaeologists, accuracy is essential.
+The city is a treasure trove for archeologists and an incredible discovery that has to be made known to the rest of the world.
+Team members followed strict protocols in documenting and measuring anything that they find to the last decimal.
+One photo of the excavations shows one of the team members taking exact dimensions of a statue.

 More Gold in the City